XingyuHe/NLP-HW1/GUIDE.md

 There is an error.
 The side on a debate is
 "side": "1.
 In the comment section, Anti-atheist requested that I post my arguments in round 1.
 However,  I did not see that until after I posted my acceptance",

+# TODO:
+1. Tune the ngram model but what is tunable?
+There is no smoothing methods here
+2. Use chi-squared selection to pick out the relevant ngrams
+   1.

+You should look closely at the training and validation data you are provided, and think about how you would partition the data to help you answer this research question.
+Note that you may need two separate models for each of the settings to measure the impact of debate topic

+I need two separate models for each setting.
+Religious topic:
+Non-religious topic:

+Intuition: why do i need two different models fro religous topic and non-religious topic?
+We want to distriubiton of words (ngram features, linguistic features, user features, etc) matter conditionally based on the topic of the debate.
+For example, invoking certain expressions that appeal to pathos might matter much more for religous topics than otherwise.

+On the contrary, appealing to emotions might matter much less for non-religious debates.
+The root cause may be that religious topics might rely on a completely different set of axioms for their arguments.

+One way of achieving this is to create two n-gram models.
+One n-gram model outputs features for religious topics and another n-gram model outputs features for non-religious topics.
+By limiting the corpus within their topics, the Tf_idf scores may better reflect the proper weighting.
+For example, certain words that might only appear in winning relgious debates but also appear in all other losing debates may now have a significantly different score from words that appear in only losing religous debates but appear in all other winning debates.
+Previously, these two sets of words would have similar tf_idf score but are not helpful towards predicting winning debates because their prediciton power within relgious topic is diluted by the non-religous topics.
+By limiting the corpus scope, we can see that these words become helpful in both religous and non-relgious debates.

+Another reason for this intuition is that the number of religious debates and non-religious debates are imbalanced.
+There are 370 religious debates in the training set and there are 1222 religious debates.
+There are 93 religious debates and 306 non-religious debates in the validation set.

+RESULT: ngram featurse do not matter with respect to training and validation accuracy.
+Partitioning the text corpus does not improve the effectiveness of the ngram features

+TODO:
+1. Define a Tfidfvectorizer for both religous and non-religious topics
+2. Train the vectorizer using their respective subsets
+3. Depending the topic of the new data, we should use the two models conditionally

 # Questions:
 1. The corpose of text is the statements across all debates.
 Each statement is a document?
    1. Current solution: each document contains all the text on one side (e.g. pro or con) in a single debate.
 2. The accuracy of the model drops despite higher range of n-gram (73 to 63% from unigram to (1, 3) gram)
+3. How do I utilize the information on the judge of the debate?